 This aquarium has an 80,000-gallon tank for those who aren’t faint of heart to snorkel in!
 That’s right, you can get as up close and personal as possible to many different types of animals.
 Don’t worry, that’s not the only way to explore.
 You can walk along and view the aquatic life in the tank as well.

 There are designs for a newer building that will hold the main exhibits of the St. Augustine Aquarium.
 There will also be a shark cage for any brave adventurers who want to be dipped into the deep with nature’s best predator.

-Check their website out to see when these new additions will be ready.
+Check their website out to see when these new additions will be ready in to add to one of the premier aquariums in Florida.
 It sounds like soon this could be one of the best places to visit in Florida.